oncody/vue-webpack-tutorial/01-vue-cdn/README.md

 # Have 'http-server' serve our 'index.html' file
 yarn start

-# Open a browser to the address and port outputted from the last command
+# Open a web browser to the address and port http-server is serving our app

-# If you see our message from 'main.js', then vue is working from a CDN!
+# If you see our message from main.js, then vue is working from a CDN!